 The activities of the Company are conducted primarily by reference to a series of securitisation transaction documents (the "Programme Documentation").
-The securitisation structure has been established as a means of raising finance for BOS, a subsidiary of Lloyds Banking Group plc ("LBG"), the ultimate controlling party under International Reporting Standards ("IFRSs") as adopted by the European Union.
-The Programme Documentation sets out the principal risks to the Noteholders.
+The securitisation structure has been established as a means of raising finance for BOS, and subsequently Lloyds Banking Group plc ("LBG"), the ultimate controlling party under International Financial Reporting Standards ("IFRSs") as adopted by the European Union.
+The Programme Documentation sets out the principal risks to the noteholders.
 As such, these have not been reproduced in full in the financial statements.

 The portfolio of mortgage loans includes an amount of over-collateralisation provided by BOS which is intended to cover potential set-off by the borrowers.
 As the transaction does not include beneficial interests in a trust, payment for this over-collateralisation will be made as deferred consideration.
 The application of interest payments from borrowers will be based on effective shares, with the amount of over-collateralisation being BOS's share (the "Seller Percentage").
 The Seller Percentage will be subject to a minimum value of 0.52%.
-The application of principal payments from borrowers will be in accordance with the Principal Payment Priorities as set out in the Programme Documentation.
+The application of principal payments from borrowers will be in accordance with the principal payment priorities as set out in the Programme Documentation.

-The Company is a wholly owned subsidiary of Edgbaston RMBS Holdings Limited, a company registered in England and Wales.
-Edgbaston RMBS Holdings Limited holds the Company's entire issued share capital of 50,000 ordinary shares of £1 each (49,998 shares are quarter paid and 2 are fully paid).
-The shares of Edgbaston RMBS Holdings Limited are held on a discretionary trust basis by Intertrust Corporate Sevices Limited ("Intertrust CS").
+The Company is a wholly owned subsidiary of Molineux RMBS Holdings Limited, a company registered in England and Wales.
+Molineux RMBS Holdings Limited holds the Company's entire issued share capital of 50,000 ordinary shares of £1 each (49,999 shares are quarter paid and 1 is fully paid).
+The shares of Molineux RMBS Holdings Limited are held on a discretionary trust basis by Intertrust Corporate Services Limited ("Intertrust CS").